lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 }
 ```

+Note that: the scene change request almost always occurs when the ViewController receives a request from its own Presenter, which originates in a child ViewController.

 TODO: move this to where it makes sense: When using storyboard segues with a Navigation- or SplitView-Controller, the child's `perform(segue:)` methods are called from the parents implementation and the `prepareFor(segue:)` override is implemented as an extension within the NavigationController's file.
 This override is just a dance because the Navigation Controller actually implements the Segue.

-In the case of a custom Routing ViewController, child ViewControllers are instantiated by the custom ViewController as normal, and the perform(segue:) and prepareFor(segue:) are implemented by the custom ViewController

-In VIPER, a custom Router will send all UI events, including lifecycle events, to the Presenter.

-TODO: The scene change normally occurs when the ViewController receives a request from its Presenter.

 #### The Presenter